KyleRego/KyleRego.github.io/_posts/2022-11-17-launch-school.markdown

 date:   2022-11-17 10:00:00 -0500
 permalink: /launch-school
 ---
-[Launch School](https://launchschool.com) is a website that teaches a course on web development fundamentals (it is [not a coding bootcamp](https://medium.com/launch-school/were-not-a-bootcamp-c33901412c38)).
+[Launch School](https://launchschool.com) is a website that teaches a course on web development fundamentals (see this [article explaining it is not a coding bootcamp](https://medium.com/launch-school/were-not-a-bootcamp-c33901412c38)).
 Instead of focusing on any particular frameworks, the focus is on topics that don't change as quickly.
 I took the Ruby version of the course, but there is a separate track for people interested in Node instead of Ruby.
-Also, this post is about the [core curriculum](https://launchschool.com/courses), not the [capstone program](https://launchschool.com/capstone).
+Also, this post is about [the Launch School core curriculum](https://launchschool.com/courses), not [the Launch School capstone program](https://launchschool.com/capstone).

 The order of topics is roughly:
 - the Ruby programming language